maaghia/Multi-Vendor-Ecommerce-Store/README.md

 All actions and states should be implemented using Redux 1- Users
 Authentication: User can signup and sign in using email and password with email verification  [DONE], and using Google Account [IN PROGRESS]
-Profile settings: User can update his full name, phone number, and address.
-All these information are mandatory to start posting products[IN PROGRESS]
+Profile settings: User can update his full name, phone number, and address[NOT YET].
+All these information are mandatory to start posting products[DONE]
 User profile page: This page should be accessible by everyone and has information about the user and all his products

 2- Products
 The product should have a title, description, category, images, state (score out of 10, while 10 is brand new and 1 is really old) [DONE]
-User can create, delete and update a product  [DONE] User can fetch all products and filter by category [IN PROGRESS] User can fetch a specific product and get all its details - /api/products/:id  [DONE]
+User can create, delete and update a product  [DONE] User can fetch all products and filter by category [DONE] User can fetch a specific product and get all its details - /api/products/:id  [DONE]